Navisense/adsb-feeder-image/CONTRIBUTING.md

 ## Testing changes

-After having done your changes on your local codebase, you can test these against your `adsb-feeder.local` instance.
-The prerequisite is to have a `root` SSH access to this instance and ist must be available under the hostname `adsb-feeder.local` in your local network.
+After having done your changes on your local codebase, you can test these against your `porttracker-feeder.local` instance.
+The prerequisite is to have a `root` SSH access to this instance and ist must be available under the hostname `porttracker-feeder.local` in your local network.

 The root working directory of this repository contains a `Makefile` with different commands that interacts with the instance, i.e. copies files, restarts services, respectively.
 This allows for immediate testing the impact of the changes made.